SamSamhuns/tensorflow_video_clsf/README.md

-# Josh People in Video Training with whole frames
+# Video Classification Training with whole frames

 ## Setup

+Install tensorflow from the [official docs](https://www.tensorflow.org/install/pip)

 To use virtual environment: (Must set up cuda libs and cudatoolkit manually if not set up already)